 View details about sponsorships of Eat Smart, Live Strong distributions, or contact Tracy Eubanks at 972-446-2101.

-CROP Hunger Walks is a community-wide event sponsored by Church World Service and organized by local congregations or groups used to raise funds to end hunger at home and around the world.
+CROP Hunger Walks is a community-wide event sponsored by Church World Service and organized by local congregations and groups to raise funds and end hunger at home, and around the world.